TahirRiaz/terralense-example-eval/data-sources/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve data source queries, filters, and references to data source attributes.
+**Expected Resolution**: Terralens should resolve data source queries, filters, and references to data source attributes.

 ---